runtimeverification/evm-semantics/README.md

 state that the network uses.
 If different cryptocurrencies had their own language, but they agreed on the shared-state, it would be fairly simple to "cross-compile" programs between them.

-In the [Concerns](#Concerns) section above, I mention a different module structure that would call out these sub-states better.
-In particular, it would emphasize the fact that EVM is *one particular* language operating over the primitive operators of the world-state.

 Other Languages
 ---------------